 It’s quite simple: the more effective your communication is, the more engaged your workforce will be.
 Nonetheless, many companies today still lack effective communication tools and methods and undermine the importance of internal communication.

-Studies have shown the impact that effective internal communication has on employee engagement.
-Organisations with effective change and communication programs are 3.5 times more likely to outperform their competitors.
-An Ark Group survey amongst CEOs showed that almost 95 per cent of those surveyed cited ‘effective internal communication’ as critical.
+An Ark Group survey among CEOs showed that almost 95 per cent of those surveyed cited ‘effective internal communication’ as critical.
 Admittedly, however, only 22 per cent thought that effective internal communication was being delivered.

 Performance Reviews and Feedback

 The first step in improving the way you communicate with your workforce is looking at how you currently provide feedback to your employees.
 Do you have a strategy?
 Do you offer one-to-one-meetings between manager and employee every month, or is feedback something that only happens once a year?

 In an article titled Employees Want a Lot More From Their Managers, Gallup shares that often performance management is a source of great frustration for employees who do not clearly understand their goals or what is expected of them at work and how annual reviews and developmental conversations can often feel forced.
 However, when done well, performance reviews can inspire employees to become more productive and engaged.